Last weekend, my friends and I finally explored Alibijaban Island, a destination we had been wanting to visit for a long time.

 Securing a hotel was somewhat difficult, as locals were hesitant about accommodating guests.
-Fortunately, we found lodging at Friends, paying 2,500 for two spacious rooms that comfortably housed our group of 9.
+Fortunately, we found lodging at Friends, and paid only 2,500 for two spacious rooms that comfortably housed our group of 9.

 The next day, we resumed our journey from San Narciso, and before lunch, we reached San Andres.
-Proceeding directly to the port, we encountered locals who provided valuable information and assisted us in arranging a boat ride to Alibijaban.
+We went straight to the port, where locals helped us with information and arranged a boat ride to Alibijaban.

 We also decided to extend our stay from just an afternoon to an overnight experience, as we were all craving the simplicity of beach camping.
 Renting the boat cost us P 1,050.00, which included a guided tour of the island.

 Following the locals' recommendations, we purchased all our supplies in San Andres.
-Despite their warning about potential dangers for strangers, we took it with a grain of salt.
+We were warned not to accept food from strangers, but we took it with a grain of salt.

 Back in Paradise